scaars10/scaars10.github.io/posts/cursor-pagination.md

 ---

-## Skip–Limit Pagination
+## Skip-Limit Pagination

 ### Mechanism

-Skip–limit pagination is MongoDB's most straightforward approach to support pagination.
+Skip-limit pagination is MongoDB's most straightforward approach to support pagination.
 It uses two parameters:

 * `skip`: Number of documents to omit from the beginning of the result set
 * `limit`: Maximum number of documents to return